(Spontaneous Uterine Rupture; Uterine Scar Disruption)

 It happens more often in women who have had prior surgery on their womb, such as a cesarean section (c-section).

-- Had a rupture before
+- Prior rupture

 - A womb that is not typical

-- Had drugs to start birth
+- Having drugs to induce birth

 - A large womb, such as from being pregnant with more than one baby

 Some people may not have symptoms.
 Those who do may have:

 - Belly pain that starts quickly

 A baby who is having problems will be delivered right away.
 This will likely be done by c-section.
 If the baby is not delivered right away, it could result in lasting harm to the brain, problems due to lack of oxygen, or death.

 Surgery will be done to repair the womb.
 It can be done after childbirth.